k-lewis/Sentiment-Analysis/README.md

 First, make sure all files are in the same directory.
 Run the generate_features.m file to generate the feature matrices for positive and negative samples.
 Save the feature_matrix_pos and feature_matrix_neg variables in the workspace as .mat files; these will be loaded by the remaining .m files.
 Once the .mat files have been created, any of the SVM files can be run in the same directory.

 CNN

+Prepossing:
+1. Use train_preprocess.py to get the static embedding.
+2. Use import_data.m to convert sentences to 2D dataset.

 To run the CNN, install MatConvNet: http://www.vlfeat.org/matconvnet/quick/ Under Matlab-MatConvNet folder run MR_main_routine.m to train the network